VA Homeless Providers Grant and Per Diem Program

 How may assistance be used?

-The Homeless Veterans Comprehensive Service Programs Act of 1992 (Public Law 102-590) established the VA ·Homeless Providers Grant and Per Diem Program with permanent authority being given by Veterans Benefits, Health Care, and Information Technology Act of 2006 (Public Law 109-461).
-The Program allows VA to assist public or non-profit private entities with partial funding for "bricks and mortar" to create supportive housing or services centers or to purchase vans for outreach and transportation.
-In addition VA is also authorized fund operating expenses minus other sources of income for these facilities through per diem payments.
+The Homeless Veterans Comprehensive Service Programs Act of 1992 (Public Law 102-590) established the VA Homeless Providers Grant and Per Diem Program with permanent authority being given by Veterans Benefits, Health Care, and Information Technology Act of 2006 (Public Law 109-461).
+The Program allows VA to assist public or non-profit private entities with the costs of creating or improving transitional supportive housing facilities or services centers.
+In addition, VA also is authorized to fund other types of grants such as grants to support the operating expenses (minus other sources of income) for transitional supportive housing facilities through per diem payments, and grants to support case managers to assist Veterans in attaining or retaining permanent housing.

 What are the requirements after being awarded this opportunity?